slavfilimonov/fullstackopen/part1/README.md

+# Part 1 solutions

-Solutions of part 1 exercises in this folder, one app per folder.
+Solutions of part 1 exercises are in this folder, one app per folder.

-"examples" is for personal use, so it's added to ".gitignore".
+The "examples" is an exapmle project from the course materials and is added to ".gitignore" this time.